marianocodes/nanux/README.md

 ### @nanux/store
 **Alpha**
-- [ ] Basic service to handle store
+- [x] Basic service to handle store
-- [ ] Ivy support by using Experimental HOCs
+- [x] Ivy support by using Experimental HOCs
+- [x] Auto-generation of selectors
+- [x] Redux DevTools support
 - [ ] First release to NPM registry
 - [ ] Basic documentation
 - [ ] Evergreen Browser support
+- [ ] 80% Unit testing coverage
+- [ ] Improve action typing

 **Beta**
 - [ ] Memoization of data
 - [ ] Implementation of pattern to handle sideffects
 - [ ] Create or separate classes in charge of the busineess logic into a different lib to
-- [ ] Redux DevTools support

 **V1**
 - [ ] CI/CD support to run unit tests and E2E
 - [ ] Persistent data - Rehydrid data from storage or HTTP service
-- [ ] Selectors - will they be needed?

 **V1-Next**
 - [ ] Better type support